"I've got to leave here. You've got to leave here. And if I go as a false prophet, I'll lose my own soul and lose yours

 --William Branham ("Questions and Answers on the Holy Ghost," tape #59-1219)

 Table of Contents First Things First: What is the Gospel?
 Introduction My Testimony Who Was William Branham?
-Controversial Prophecies of William Branham Controversial Teachings of William Branham Issues and Events in William Branham's Life Jesus According to William Branham The Holy Spirit According to William Branham Key Passages of Scripture William Branham Quote Book Basic Christian Doctrine, by CARM) Leaving the Message?
-Now What?
-A Word to Those with Message Related Ministries Video Presentations of the Gospel Our Discussion Forum and Blog Contact
+Controversial Prophecies of William Branham Controversial Teachings of William Branham Issues and Events in William Branham's Life Jesus According to William Branham The Holy Spirit According to William Branham Key Passages of Scripture The Acts of the Prophet, by Pearry Green Essential Christian Doctrines, by CARM "Examining the Message" Forum What is the Gospel If it's Not the Message?
+Contact

 Articles by John Kennah: